 The statutory regime is primarily overseen by the Australian Securities and Investments Commission (ASIC) as the chief corporate regulator in Australia.
 The Takeovers Panel, which acts as the primary forum for resolving disputes about takeover bids, may also be involved in regulating control transactions for listed REITs.

 Particular features of the Australian legal framework for REITs that can affect transaction execution include the following.

 Separate ownership of a REIT's trustee and manager from REIT securities, as is the case for externally managed REITs, can cause divergences between the interests of shareholders in the trustee and manager and those of the REIT's security holders (for example, where a transaction would result in the trustee losing management of the REIT and associated fee streams).
 This can place directors and executives of the trustee in a position of conflicting responsibilities and interests.
 In practice, this is typically managed through governance protocols including establishing an independent board committee to manage the relevant transaction from a REIT security holder perspective (with conflicted executive directors abstaining).

-The trustee of a registered REIT (as responsible entity) and its associates may not vote their securities if they have an interest in the resolution other than as a member of the REIT.8 This can require detailed analysis (and sometimes Takeovers Panel and court action) to determine who is entitled to vote on REIT matters, such as the approval of trust schemes that affect the REIT's trustee.
+The trustee of a registered REIT (as responsible entity) and its associates may not vote their securities if they have an interest in the resolution other than as a member of the REIT.7 This can require detailed analysis (and sometimes Takeovers Panel and court action) to determine who is entitled to vote on REIT matters, such as approval of trust schemes which affect the REIT's trustee.

 ii Acquisition agreement terms